Import a GPX Route Free

 When Fixed Zoom is off (the default), the camera zooms in at low speeds for precision and zooms out at high speeds to see further ahead.

-Customize the zoom level for each zone in Settings → Zoom (Run Mode) using the 4-handle slider.
+Customize the zoom level for each zone — and the speed breakpoints between them — in Settings → Navigation → Zoom (Run Mode) using the 4-handle slider.
+See Speed-Based Zoom Guide for details.

 ↑ Back to top